Marcus Armstrong: 2019

+FIA Formula 3 (2018–2019, 2023)

+2018

-Armstrong continued his collaboration with Prema, graduating to the FIA Formula 3 European Championship, alongside fellow Ferrari juniors Robert Shwartzman and Guanyu Zhou.
+Armstrong continued his partnership with Prema, graduating to the FIA Formula 3 European Championship, alongside fellow Ferrari juniors Robert Shwartzman and Guanyu Zhou.
 He scored a podium in just his second race at Pau, and a second place during the second round at the Hungaroring.
 His first win came at the Norisring and also capitalised by claiming two more podiums during the round, which saw him take the lead of the standings.
 He continued his championship lead for the next two rounds, which yielded two podiums.
 In Silverstone, Armstrong struggled with tyre wear and lost the lead of the standings to Dan Ticktum.
 At Misano, Armstrong scored a second place in the first race, but did not score in the other two which included a retirement in the third race from pole due to being hit from behind.
 Armstrong earned his ninth and last podium at the Red Bull Ring, but a triple retirement in the final round at the Hockenheimring saw him drop from 3rd to 5th in the standings, scoring 260 points.

+Macau Grand Prix

 At the season ending Macau Grand Prix, Armstrong finished eighth on his Macau debut having finished in the same position during the qualification race.